TitovDigital/react-saas/README.md

 return (<Login {...props} authProvider={authProvider} setAuthenticated={setAuthenticated} />)
 ```

-Flux isn't used intentionally to limit the dependencies
-as the authentication state is the only 'global' state
-that needs to be passed this way

 [`authProvider`](samples/authProvider.js) is dependent on the back-end authentication API and
 the goal is to implement reusable authProviders for each of the back-end authentication interfaces.